 A typical example might be a two column document.
 This would be created by having two frames on the master page with text flowing from frame to frame and page to page across identical looking pages.
 If you want to make the columns slightly narrower, alter the frame outlines on the master page, and the entire document will change to match.

 Of course it is possible to insert a new frame onto any page.
 If you want a frame to be at a particular position on a particular page then this would not be done using the master page mechanism - you would simply put a new frame on the page using the New frame option - this frame would be a local frame.

-The default master are:
+The default master pages are:

 - 1 single column, A4 portrait

 - 2 single column, A4 portrait, left/right pair

 - 4 two column, A4 portrait

 - 5 two column, A4 portrait, left/right pair

 - 7 three column, A4 portrait

 - 8 three column, A4 portrait, left/right pair

 - 10 A4 landscape

-- 11 single column, A5 portrait
+11 single column, A5 portrait

-- 12 single column, A5 portrait, left/right pair
+nn, A5 portrait, left/right pair

-- 14 two column, A5 portrait
+, A5 portrait

-- 15 two column, A5 portrait, left/right pair
+, A5 portrait, left/right pair

-- 17 A5 landscape.